Rubella

 How can rubella be prevented?

-All women of childbearing age should receive 2 doses of the rubella vaccine at least 4 weeks apart to prevent severe rubella infection in unborn babies.
-Men should also receive at least one dose of the vaccine, particularly when they work in community facilities and come in contact with children and/or pregnant women.
+Provided they were not vaccinated as children, all women aged between 15 and 45 should receive two rubella vaccine doses at an interval of at least 4 weeks to prevent a rubella infection during a possible pregnancy.
+Men should also receive at least one dose of the vaccine, particularly if they work in community facilities and come in contact with children or pregnant women.

-Important: Pregnant women cannot be vaccinated against rubella because it is a live vaccine, i.e., a vaccine containing virus that is capable of replicating and could therefore harm a fetus.
-However, an accidentally administered vaccine is not a reason for pregnancy termination.
-All known cases of an accidentally administered rubella vaccine have not resulted in any harm to the child.
+Important: Pregnant women cannot be vaccinated against rubella because it is a live vaccine.
+This type of vaccine contains viruses that can replicate and are capable of harming the unborn baby.
+However, it is not a cause for concern if a vaccine is unknowingly administered to a pregnant woman – no known cases of an accidentally administered rubella vaccine have resulted in any harm to the child.

-For answers to frequently asked questions regarding the rubella vaccine, visit the website of the Robert Koch Institute.
+Answers to frequently asked questions about the rubella vaccine can be found on the website of the Robert Koch Institute (RKI).

 How do vaccinations work?